 - "Take progress pictures every three months or so.
 Use mirrors in when working out."

 If expert advice does little more than overwhelm you, UW Health Fitness Center senior clinical exercise physiologist Jude Sullivan sympathizes, and offers a simpler, more attainable alternative: Find some form of movement that you like, and do it as often as you can.

 The Best Exercise

-"The 'best' exercise is the one that you will do on a regular basis," Sullivan says, adding that the more formal guidelines offered by some trainers and other such experts are often ineffective counsel.
+"The 'best' exercise is the one that you will do on a regular basis," Sullivan says, adding that the more formal guidelines offered by trainers and other such experts are often ineffective counsel.

 "They'll tell you to get at least 30 minutes of moderate-intensity aerobic activity at least five days per week, and tell you all of the benefits and why it's important," Sullivan says.
 "But that message might not reach you on an emotional level.
 There's no real connection."

 That connection is vital to motivation, and it might not exist when contemplating the virtues of bench presses or five-mile runs.
 Sullivan, in fact, advocates an "inside-out" approach to fitness that stands in stark contrast to the "outside-in" tact of some voice of wisdom telling you how much exercise you need and when you should do it.

 So where should you start?
 Sullivan says let your personal preferences be your guide.

 "When we work with people at the Fitness Center, we want to know what they like and what they don't like," he says.
 "If they tried something and it was awful, the last thing we want to do is tell them to do it again.
 They'll just look at it like, 'These are professionals telling me to do this, and I hate it, so I am never going to succeed.'
 I want to know what speaks to them."

 Have you always wondered what Zumba is?
 Take a class.
 Do you have fond childhood memories of ice skating?
 Dig out those skates and find a lake that has frozen over.
 The first steps toward fitness could literally be a few extra steps.